-FOS can award compensation for financial, consequential and non-financial loss.
-If the financial abuse results in funds being removed from an elderly person's account (term deposit/savings/passbook/cheque/credit card), FOS generally requires the FSP to reinstate funds back into the elderly person's account.
+AFCA can award compensation for financial, consequential and non-financial loss.
+If the financial abuse results in funds being removed from an elderly person's account (term deposit/savings/passbook/cheque/credit card), AFCA generally requires the financial firm to reinstate funds back into the elderly person's account.
 This may include an award of interest if the funds were held in an interest bearing account.

-If the financial abuse results in a guarantee being provided by the elderly person, FOS generally requires the FSP to release the elderly person from the guarantee and to reimburse all fees and charges paid by the elderly person.
+If the financial abuse results in a guarantee being provided by the elderly person, AFCA generally requires the financial firm to release the elderly person from the guarantee and to reimburse all fees and charges paid by the elderly person.

-If the financial abuse results in the FSP taking a mortgage over the elderly person's home or property, FOS generally requires a release of the mortgage and reimbursement of all fees, charges and interest paid by the elderly person.
+If the financial abuse results in the financial firm taking a mortgage over the elderly person's home or property, AFCA generally requires a release of the mortgage and reimbursement of all fees, charges and interest paid by the elderly person.

-FOS will also consider if it is appropriate to award non-financial loss.
-Although the maximum amount we can award is \$3,000 per claim, if there are multiple withdrawals from an account, we will assess if this gives rise to multiple claims.
-In such cases an award of up to \$3,000 can be made per claim.
+AFCA will also consider if it is appropriate to award non-financial loss.
+Although the maximum amount we can award is \$5,000 per claim, if there are multiple withdrawals from an account, we will assess if this gives rise to multiple claims.
+In such cases an award of up to \$5,000 can be made per claim.

 We will also assess non-financial loss in cases where the financial abuse does not result in any detriment to the elderly person.
-In some disputes this may be appropriate when taking into account the stress and inconvenience caused to the elderly person.
+In some complaints this may be appropriate when taking into account the stress and inconvenience caused to the elderly person.

-2.4 Common issues arising in disputes involving financial abuse
+2.4.
+Common issues arising in complaints involving financial abuse

-When an FSP may be legally liable for a customer's losses
+When a financial firm may be legally liable for a customer's losses

-An FSP may be liable to reimburse losses to a customer who has been the victim of financial abuse under a number of legal and equitable principles including if:
+A financial firm may be liable to reimburse losses to a customer who has been the victim of financial abuse under a number of legal and equitable principles including if:

-- the customer is unable to read due to blindness or illiteracy - the customer's signature on withdrawal or other transaction documents has been forged - an unauthorised electronic transaction has been performed and liability is allocated to the FSP under the ePayments Code - it is on notice of the customer's mental incapacity - it is on notice of undue influence - it has assisted in a breach of trust - it has itself taken advantage of a vulnerable elderly person so as to have engaged in unconscionable conduct.
+- the customer is unable to read due to blindness or illiteracy - the customer's signature on withdrawal or other transaction documents has been forged - an unauthorised electronic transaction has been performed and liability is allocated to the financial firm under the ePayments Code - it is on notice of the customer's mental incapacity - it is on notice of undue influence - it has assisted in a breach of trust - it has itself taken advantage of a vulnerable elderly person so as to have engaged in unconscionable conduct.